 This recipe for Ina Garten’s rosemary cashews deftly handles the issue of what to make as the requisite pre-dinner nosh.
 That is, something that’s enticing enough to nibble yet not so compelling as to satiate.
 So if you’re already accustomed to plunking down a bowl of salted nuts and some olives, then maybe you take things to the next level with this easy, elegant, impressive answer to a once-vexing question.
 Inspired by the bar nuts found at New York City’s Union Square Cafe.–Renee Schettler Rossi

 Barefoot Contessa Rosemary Cashews

 - 1 tablespoon (1/2 oz) unsalted butter, melted

 - 1/2 teaspoon cayenne pepper

 - 2 teaspoons kosher salt, or to taste

-- 2. Spread the cashews out on a sheet pan.
-Toast in the oven until warm, about 5 minutes.
+- Spread the cashews on a rimmed sheet pan and place in the oven until warm, about 5 minutes.

-So easy and so delicious, this seems to be the theme for Barefoot Contessa.
-These were so simple to make yet so satisfying and pleasurable.
+So easy and so delicious.
+This seems to be the theme for Barefoot Contessa.
+These rosemary cashews were so simple to make yet so satisfying and pleasurable.
 The smell of the roasted cashews when they hit the rosemary and butter mixture was intoxicating.
-This recipe will definitely be added to my arsenal of recipes.
+This appetizer will definitely be added to my arsenal of recipes.